pro-shoaib/SQL-Project/README.md

-# Excel Project
-Excel Data Analyst Project
+SQL Data Analysis Project
-This project showcases data analysis using Excel.
-It includes data cleaning, visualization, and generating insights from raw datasets.
-Key techniques include pivot tables, charts, and advanced Excel functions for analysis.
-Perfect for exploring business trends and decision-making.
+This project demonstrates data analysis using SQL.
+It involves querying, filtering, and aggregating data from a relational database to uncover actionable insights.
+Key highlights include creating complex joins, using subqueries, and optimizing queries for efficient analysis.
+Perfect for understanding database-driven decision-making.